 4.1.5 The Applicant’s demonstrated ability and established success in raising funds for their project.

-5. Eligibility Location: This 100 Cities/100 Memorials Matching Grant Award Competition is open to any project that restores a WWI Memorial located in the 50 United States and in US territories.
+- Eligibility Location: This 100 Cities/100 Memorials Matching Grant Award Competition is open to any organization, group or individual whose project restores, enhances or creates a WWI Memorial located in the 50 United States and in US territories.

 5.2.
 Restriction: No officers, directors or employees of the Sponsors nor family members thereof are eligible to enter this 100 Cities/100 Memorials Matching Grant Award Competition.

-The winning selections from this awards competition will qualify for program matching grants.
+The awardees of this matching grant challenge will qualify for program matching grants.
 The grants will be awarded in accordance with the terms of the Grant Agreement which will be provided to all award winners and must be executed prior to the payments of any awards.
 The Grant Agreement will specify the details of the grant disbursements, timing and methods.

-Disqualification will occur should any Applicant commit an act (or acts) that is (are) in conflict with the Competition Regulations.
+Qualification or disqualification questions that are not covered in these regulations and that cannot be clearly determined by the program managers will be referred to the Governance Group (sometimes referred to as the Executive Committee).
 The Governance Group has final determination on any and all disqualifications arising during the competition procedure.
-The Competition Managers will forward issues requiring resolution to the Governance Group.
 The Competition Managers will present the findings to the Governance Group in an expedient and fair manner.
 The Governance Group will make its decision, and its determination will be final.